Paperwork When Buying a Car in IndianaPage Overview

 Paperwork When Buying a Car in Indiana

-- The title.
+- The signed vehicle title.

-- The bill of sale from the seller or a receipt for your purchase, showing how much you paid for it.
+- The bill of sale from the seller OR a receipt for your purchase, showing how much you paid for it.

 - Verification of your Social Security number.